Herta Knacki FootBall: The Football Machine

 It raises stakes without needing complex rules

 The mechanic is simple.
+Here, the mechanic is the single red-button press that swaps your itinerary on the spot.
 The tension is high.
 You do not need a long explanation to understand what is at risk: your plan.

 It turns a brand value into a story people retell